 A buffer is a caching system for receiving data packets.
 Software creates packets of data that contain elements of the voice call.
 These are sent across the network.
 They are temporarily stored in buffers along the way to their destination.
 While latency measures delays to VoIP calls, jitter measures latency variation.
 However, too large a buffer can directly increase the latency, so you need to take care in choosing buffer size.

 Spearline provides insight into these jitter buffers through the use of proactive monitoring and number testing.

 The importance of Network Monitoring

-    Network monitoring is a critical part of the toolkit to ensure that the hardware and data services of your internal network operate efficiently and effectively.
-However, traditional tools only look to the private network, but Spearline’s functionality verifies the call routing to the customer from your own private network or vice versa.
+Network monitoring is part of the toolkit that ensures the hardware and data services of your internal network operate efficiently and effectively.
+Undeniably, network monitoring is critical.
+However, traditional tools only look to the private network.
+Spearline’s functionality verifies the call routing to the customer from your own private network or vice versa.

-    As shown above, yes, network monitoring does measure a nice selection of audio quality factors including Jitter; Number Testing provides a wider variety, and end-to-end perspective.
-Spearline’s number testing will provide latency measurement of real audio across the whole path of the audio, including through the PSTN/mobile telephone network.
+As shown above, network monitoring does measure a nice selection of audio quality factors, including Jitter.
+However, number testing provides a wider variety and an end-to-end perspective.
+Spearline’s number testing will provide accurate latency measurement.
+Measurement of real audio, across the actual path of the audio, including any transit through the PSTN/mobile telephone network.
 Our test will be helpful in providing insight as to how to improve quality, reduce jitter and packet loss, and more.

 Network monitoring will focus on the internal network.
 Spearline helps verify paths from the customer’s vantage point into the private LAN/WAN network space.